aiidalab/jhproxy/README.md

    inside docker on the 0.0.0.0 interface, otherwise Docker will not allow to forward it due to the way networking is configured by default on Docker on the Mac.
 Note that this is an issue of the Docker configuration, not of jhproxy.
  - If you don't need authorization, you can just use the standard `DockerSpawner` and ports will simply be proxied.
 If you instead want authorization, use `jbproxy.spawners.TokenizedDockerSpawner` as in the configuration example.

 ## Usage

 In the following, we assume you are logged in as a user to a JupyterHub with `jhproxy` enabled (see installation section).
 This **won't** work when running a simple stand-alone jupyter notebook server or when running inside a JupyterHub that does not have `jhproxy` enabled.

 ### No authorization (allow all)

+As a user logged in to the JupyterHub:

  * open a terminal and start your service (e.g.: `python -m SimpleHTTPServer 5000`)
  * try to connect to it at `http(s)://<JUPYTERHUBHOST>/user/bob/proxy/5000`

 ### Authorization via proxy token

+As a user logged in to the JupyterHub:

  * open a terminal and start your service (e.g.: `python -m SimpleHTTPServer 5000`)
- * open a terminal and clone this repository
+ * open a terminal and clone this repository into your account
- * open the `examples/token_demo.ipynb` notebook in jupyter
+ * open the `examples/token_demo.ipynb` notebook using the JupyterHub interface
  * run the HTML code cell
  * press the button to get a token from `http(s)://<JUPYTERHUBHOST>/hub/proxytoken/`
  * try to connect to your service at `http(s)://<JUPYTERHUBHOST>/user/bob/proxy/5000`  , now providing the proxy token in the `X-Proxy-Token` HTTP header

 See `examples/client_ajax_CORS.html` for an example of how to do the last step via an AJAX request that also checks whether the CORS headers of the server are properly configured.
 Make sure to put the correct URL, change the string `USERNAMEHERE`, and the token.

 ## License